 Since these use cases typically have different drive, HBA controller and networking requirements among other factors, configuring a series of identical hosts to facilitate all of these use cases with a single node configuration is possible, but is not necessarily recommended.

 Using the same hosts to facilitate multiple CRUSH hierarchies will involve the use of logical, rather than actual host names in the CRUSH map.
 Additionally, deployment tools such as Ansible would need to consider a group for each use case, rather than deploying all OSDs in the default

 Generally, it is easier to configure and manage hosts that serve a single use case, such as high IOPS, high throughput, or high capacity.

 3.6.
-Selecting SSDs for Bucket Indexes
+Selecting Media for Indexes

-A bucket index entry is approximately 200 bytes of data, stored as an object map (omap) in
+An index entry is approximately 200 bytes of data, stored as an object map (omap) in

 3.7.
-Selecting SSDs for Monitor Nodes
+Selecting Media for Monitor Nodes

 Ceph monitors use